Why and How Capital Projects Fail

 Someone is always responsible.
 For large scale capital projects this is generally the chief executive officer, and their direct C-level reports.
 Accountability cannot be avoided.
 That is why all area managers, and senior executives require confidence in information they are being presented so that they can make wise, timely and justifiable decisions.
 Their careers depend on it.

 High value, extended duration, capital project initiatives frequently fail.
 They consume too many resources, deliver too little value or don’t sufficiently mitigate risk.
-Recognizing the risk of project failure through experience is an expensive way to learn.
+Recognizing the risk of project failure through experience is an expensive way to learn, especially for project managers.

 IQX CAPEX explicitly addresses the risk of project failure by improving project definition, project selection, project execution, and project validation.